 |Yeah, yeah, yeah, another gorgeous sunset.
 Next thing you know, the southern hemisphere constellations will show up and we'll get to see the Southern Cross.
 No big deal. :)|

 |Friday, May 26, 2000: Our final day, we enjoyed watching our friends the Black Tipped Reef Sharks as we waited for our seaplane to arrive.|

 |Pilot Tom videotaped every single second of the seaplane's arrival, visible only as a speck on the horizon in this photo.|

 This is the only shot we got of John, and we were aiming for a shot of the seaplane.
-If we had owned a digital camera, we would have been much better about photographing everything, but we'll always have great images in our head.
+Our flight departed shortly after 2:00 PM and we enjoyed another gorgeous flight back to the mainland.

 Copyright © Deborah Schilling/Thomas Bundy